Kapperchino/Operating-System-Principle-and-Practice-Summary/Chapter2.md

 The VM OS running inside an OS

 TODO: Diagram
-## How Does the host kernel manage mode transfer between guest process and the guest kernel?
+## How Does the guest kernel start a process?
 - The host loads the guest bootloader from the virtual disk and starts it running.
 - THe guest bootloader loads the guest kernel from the virtual disk into the memeory and starts it running.
 - The guest kernel then initializes its interrupt vector table to point to the guest interrupt handlers.
 - The guest kernel loads a process form the virtual dissk into guest memory.
 - To start a process, the guest kernel issues instructions to resume excecution at user level.(Using reti on the x86) Since changing priliege level is a privileged operation, this instruction traps into the host kernel.
 - The host kernel simulates the requested mode transfer as if the processor had directly executed.
-IT restores the program counter, stack pointer, and processor status word exactly ass the guest operating system had intended.
+It restores the program counter, stack pointer, and processor status word exactly ass the guest operating system had intended.
 ## How does the guest OS do system calls?
 - The host kernel saves the instruction counter, processor status register, and user stack pointer on the inerrupt stack of the guest operating system.
 - The host kernel transfer control to the guest kernel at the beginning of the interrupt handler, but with guest kernel running with user-mode privilege.